- ABOUT US

 Lincoln Park and Sharp Park are both 18-hole courses and Golden Gate Park and Gleneagles are both 9-hole courses.
 These four properties offer limited accessibility.

 For further information on programmatic access and accommodations for programs, classes, or events, contact:

 For over 30 years Project Insight was RPD’s home for Adaptive Recreation programs.
 Now known as Therapeutic Recreation and Inclusion Services, our current program offerings include after school programs, teen programs, swimming, organic gardening, outdoor adventure, Inclusion Week at Camp Mather, summer day camps, and special events, and we offer inclusion support for any program RPD offers.
-For a complete list of classes, please see the Therapeutic Recreation and Inclusion page.
+For more information, please see the Therapeutic Recreation and Inclusion page.

-For inclusion services for programs, please contact us prior to registration or as soon as you register.
-Please note that our ability to provide support staff may be limited due to the number of requests and the availability of trained staff, especially during peak times.
+For inclusion services and accommodations for programs, please contact us prior to registration or as soon as you register.

 The City and County of San Francisco recognizes it’s obligation under the Americans with Disabilities Act (ADA) and other disability civil rights laws to provide equal access to all City and County programs and activities.
 The purpose of the SFGov Accessibility Web site is to provide information, guidance, and techniques for the development of accessible Web site content provided by City and County of San Francisco agencies for the benefit of citizens, employees and visitors, including those with disabilities.